owlboy/greatpug-public/README.md

 * Added a new menu model – more to come down the road here
 * Material adjustments
 * More draw call optimizations in the main bar area; 5-10 draw calls depending on the direction you are looking
-* Patched up the hole in the cieling near the kitchen door
+* Patched up the hole in the ceiling near the kitchen door

 #### 08/20/18 (97mb)
 * Fixed Basement occlusion issues
-* Fixed collider sticking into main bar from basement
+* Fixed collider sticking into the main bar from the basement
 * More draw call optimizations in the main bar area; 1-12 draw calls depending on the direction you are looking
-* Adjusted the post processing stack
+* Adjusted the post-processing stack
 * Minor collider adjustments
 * The Devil Bucket should be easier to pick up now